Happy New Year! I hope your holidays were as joy-filled as mine! It’s always wonderful when spent with the people you love.

 My Top 10 Favorite Christmas Decoration Storage Ideas

 There are a few options here–cardboard reinforced fabric cubes, plain old plastic containers and more.
 My favorite is the hard plastic container like the one shown below.
 I have a some vintage glass ornaments that belonged to each of our grandparents and parents and I’m especially careful with them.
-I like that each ornament gets it own “cubby” and is prevented from rolling all over the place and possible breakage!
-If the ornament is especially small, I wrap it in bubble wrap before placing it in the cubby!
+I like that each ornament gets it own “slot” and is prevented from rolling all over the place and possible breakage!
+If the ornament is especially small, I wrap it in bubble wrap before placing it in the slot!
 This one even has a red top to make it easy to distinguish as a Christmas storage container!

 Gift Wrap Storage